Overview of Species Information for All Named Theraphosidae Divided by Subfamily

 is sold as E. longiceps under the name "Voi Red Rumped Baboon."

-In any case, E. constrictus is a plain brown tarantula of smallish to average size that prefers a dry habitat; the spider is not nearly as stout in legs IV as E. pachypus (i.e., almost all the photos I've seen from dealers claiming to sell E. longiceps are actually E. pachypus).
+In any case, E. constrictus is a plain brown tarantula of smallish to average size that prefers a dry habitat that is not nearly as stout in legs IV as E. pachypus (i.e., almost all the photos I've seen from dealers claiming to sell E. longiceps are actually E. pachypus).

 Eucratoscelus